 Slender yet epic, "Heart Berries" is a 124-page hearty and heavy powerhouse of a memoir.
-In the book’s spare prose, Terese Marie Mailhot describes her experience growing up with poverty, addiction and abuse on the Seabird Island Band in British Columbia, or as she calls it, the "Rez."
+In the book’s spare prose, author Terese Marie Mailhot describes her experience growing up in poverty, amidst addiction and abuse on the Seabird Island Band in British Columbia, or as she calls it, the "Rez."

 The spartan language means the reader has to do more work, which is just as Mailhot planned.
 You might tear through this book quickly, but it will not be an easy read.
 All the better to linger in your memory.

 The language of the book also reflects the state of Mailhot’s mind when she started writing this book, when she was committed to a mental institution and composing letters in a notebook to the man who would become her husband, writer Casey Gray.